 MSU provides diverse learning experiences that blend the theoretical with the practical, combines curricular and co-curricular experiences, and instills an entrepreneurial mindset in its students.
 Student learning experiences include study abroad, hands-on research engagement, service learning, internships, co-ops, field placement, student teaching, and clinical placement during their degree program.
 All complement a variety of classroom experiences to provide rich learning opportunities.
-The entrepreneurial ethos fits hand-in-glove with our progressive pedagogy and overall approach to developing "citizen scholars" and what we and our partners at IBM call "T-shaped" scholars: students who are prepared for real-world careers demanding both technical and disciplinary expertise along with connective soft skills.
+The entrepreneurial ethos fits hand-in-glove with our progressive pedagogy and approach to developing "citizen scholars" and what we and our partners at IBM call "T-shaped" scholars: students who are prepared for real-world careers demanding both technical and disciplinary expertise along with connective soft skills.
 Curricular and co-curricular experiences aim to help students develop both deep knowledge within a specific content area as well as a broad set of skills across content areas focused on critical thinking, analytical reasoning, and communication.

 To ensure MSU remains at the forefront of innovation, we launched the Hub for Innovation in Learning and Technology (The Hub) in 2015 to create and accelerate new ways to collaborate, learn, research, and deliver instruction.
 Ongoing projects include launching a cohort-based, interdisciplinary learning experience for first year students, linking math, arts and humanities, social science, and biological courses in a themed sequence to create a common intellectual experience for students.
 Additionally, MSU continues to enhance its offerings to students interested in entrepreneurship.
-MSU's entrepreneurship minor, launched in spring 2016, is adding a new track focused on social innovation.
+MSU's entrepreneurship minor, launched in spring 2016, recently added a new track focused on social innovation and has 12 entrepreneurship offerings tied to education abroad experiences.

 Our collective efforts aimed to enhancing the student experience has resulted in MSU's graduation rate exceeding the U.S. News and World Report predicted graduation rate by 10 percentage points.
-Additionally, more than 90% of MSU graduates are employed or continuing their education within nine months of graduation, 10 percent above the national average.
+Additionally, more than 90% of MSU graduates are employed or continuing their education within nine months of graduation, approximately 10 percent above the national average.
 Further, MSU's efforts have been recognized nationally.
-MSU is ranked 30th by Money Magazine based upon the combination of educational quality, affordability, and alumni success, placing us higher than all but three Big Ten universities and ahead of such institutions as the University of Chicago, Cornell, Duke, and Dartmouth.
-We are also extremely proud to be ranked as the nation's top public research university in the student engagement category of the first-ever Wall Street Journal/Times Higher Education college ranking.
+MSU is ranked 41st by Money Magazine based upon the combination of educational quality, affordability, and alumni success, placing us higher than all but four Big Ten universities and ahead of such institutions as Cornell, Columbia, Dartmouth, and Georgetown.

 MSU fulfills the mission of the Morrill Act in the 21st century by taking the best of Michigan to the world and bringing the best of the world to Michigan.
 Thinking globally has always been a priority at MSU.
-MSU ranks seventh in the nation for study abroad participation and ranks eleventh in the country (first in Michigan) for international student enrollment.
+MSU ranks tenth in the nation for study abroad participation and ranks sixteenth in the country for international student enrollment.
 MSU's international student population contributes more than \$300 million to the Greater Lansing economy.
-More than 1,400 faculty members are involved in international research, teaching, and service projects and programs, and MSU maintains partnerships with more than 300 international institutions in 80 countries.
+More than 1,400 faculty members are involved in international research, teaching, and service projects and programs, and MSU maintains partnerships with more than 270 international institutions in 70 countries.
 We continue to expand our reach around the globe through: